Justice Willett's Separate Opinion in

 extension.
 In Ogletree, we observed that Chapter 74 by its terms draws a sharp distinction between deficient

-regarding the latter (dismissal is mandatory).[8]
-Accordingly, we held that the trial court in Ogletree acted within its
+none regarding the latter (dismissal is mandatory).[8]
+Accordingly, we held that the trial court in Ogletree

-discretion in letting the plaintiff cure a report that, although it covered the statutory elements, was deemed deficient
+acted within its discretion in letting the plaintiff cure a report that, although it covered the statutory elements,

-timely-but-deficient report and denial of a motion to dismiss was not subject to interlocutory appeal.[10]
-But in that
+cure a timely-but-deficient report and denial of a motion to dismiss was not subject to interlocutory appeal.

 Unlike the report at issue in Ogletree, which addressed the required elements that make a report a report,

-bears no resemblance to Chapter 74's definition of an expert report.
-This doctor-signed letter is no more a report
+[13]—bears no resemblance to Chapter 74's definition of an expert report.
+This doctor-signed letter is no

-none of the statutory elements that the Legislature mandated in Chapter 74; indeed, it never once “accuse[s]
+covers none of the statutory elements that the Legislature mandated in Chapter 74; indeed, it never once

 Funderburk’s own trial court pleadings make it abundantly clear that he himself never equated the Wroten

-deadline expired (and 951 days after the referral letter was written)—Funderburk’s Motion for 30-Day Extension
+report deadline expired (and 951 days after the referral letter was written)—Funderburk’s Motion for 30-Day

-acknowledged as much, indicating that he did not have the required report and stating an extension would enable
+Extension acknowledged as much, indicating that he did not have the required report and stating an

 This Court made clear in Ogletree that nonexistence is not a curable defect: “the Legislature denied trial